rabuchaim/cloudiplookup/README.md

-# Cloud IP Lookup v1.0.4
+# Cloud IP Lookup v1.0.5
 Cloud IP Lookup is a Pure Python application and library for Python 3 to verify which cloud platform a given IP address belongs to.
 Its supports IPv4 and IPv6, and have its own database that can be updated whenever you want with a simple command: ```cloudiplookup --update [--verbose]```

-Data is collected from the websites of the most popular cloud service providers.
+**Cloud IP Lookup does not connect to your cloud services account**.
+All data is collected from the websites of the most popular cloud service providers.
 Sometimes these databases are updated several times a day.
 We recommend that you put the update command in your crontab, at least once a day.

-This version has data from AWS, Azure, Google Cloud, Oracle Cloud and Digital Ocean providers.
-Some of them provide the names of services and regions, others don´t, like Google Cloud that only provides the network ranges.
-And it works on Unix, Linux, MacOS and Windows.
+This version has data from AWS, Azure, Cloudflare, Digital Ocean, Google Services (Google Bot, Special Crawlers and User Fetchers), Google Cloud, JD Cloud China and Oracle Cloud providers.
+Some of them provide the names of services and regions, others don´t, like Cloudflare that only provides the network ranges.

 We can add other cloud providers, just open an issue at https://github.com/rabuchaim/cloudiplookup/issues.
 The requirement for addition is that the cloud provider must have a page where its network ranges are published in json, txt or csv format.
 For example, AWS: https://ip-ranges.amazonaws.com/ip-ranges.json.

 ```
-What's new in v1.0.4 - 08/Nov/2023
+What's new in v1.0.5 - 15/Nov/2023
-- Created a debug option in function update_ip_ranges().
-The debug option save all files
-  downloaded from cloud providers into the data directory.
-Debug is not verbose!

-  def update_ip_ranges(verbose=False,debug=False):

-- The "verbose" option in the update_ip_ranges(verbose=False) function was not
-  working.
-This problem only occurs if you are using as a library and try to
-  update cloudiplookup while a program is running.
-Verbose log messages
-  were displayed even if enabled with the "verbose=False" option.
-It is now
-  working correctly.
-It did not affect the search or the update itself.

-   >>> from cloudiplookup import CloudIPLookup, update_ip_ranges
-   >>> update_ip_ranges()
-   0
-   >>> update_ip_ranges(verbose=True)
-   Updating AWS - Downloading IP ranges file [0.342903962 sec]
-   Updating AWS - Parsing IPv4 and IPv6 ranges updated at 2023-11-07 22:43:10 [0.009359716 sec]
-   (.......)
+- Updated Google Services (Google Bot, Special Crawlers and User Fetchers),
+  Cloudflare and JD Cloud China.
 ```

 ## Installation